-How much do your homes cost to build?
 This is a question I often hear, sometimes even before discussing the home design.
-As much as I'd like to avoid answering the question, most customers are sincerely interested in understanding what their new home will cost.
+As much as I'd like to avoid giving a ballpark guess, most customers are sincerely interested in understanding what their new home will cost.
 It’s important to have a reasonable understanding before moving forward with such big decisions.

-The design, amenities and options of a $200 per-square-foot home are driven by the budget.
+The design, amenities and options of a $250 per-square-foot home are driven by the budget.
 Frankly it requires compromise because you aren't going to be able to afford many fancy things.
-A budget of $250 to $300 per-square-foot is a sweet spot, where most of our homes tend to fall.
+A budget of $300 to $350 per-square-foot is a sweet spot, where most of our homes tend to fall.
 A $400 per-square-foot home is usually really nice, but even those customers need to watch the budget.
-We’ve been blessed with some customers that are willing to pay for some really, really nice stuff, but we’ve also worked hard to satisfy our customers that have more limited budgets.
+We’ve been blessed with some customers that are able to afford some really, really nice stuff, but we’ve also worked hard to satisfy our customers that have more limited budgets.

 We have a conceptual budget process that allows us to present a budget based on the customer’s wish list.
 We use component costs from previously built homes and have extensive records to share.
 We’ve been fine-tuning our budgeting and estimating capabilities for over 30 years and can offer realistic expectations to help you plan your new home project.
 Please poke around on our website and you will find more information about project planning and budgeting.

 Some additional articles that compliment this topic: